oemof/tespy/docs/tespy_modules/components.rst

 -----------------

 You can add own components.
-The class should inherit from the :py:class:`component <tespy.components.components.component>` class or its children.
+The class should inherit from the :py:class:`component <tespy.components.component.Component>` class or its children.
 In order to do that, use the :py:mod:`customs <tespy.components.customs>` module or create a python file in your working directory and import the base class for your